-Alternatively: On the contextual ribbon tab Object, click on the group arrow
+Alternatively: On the contextual ribbon tab Object, click on the group arrow ✓ in the bottom right corner of any command group.

 On this tab, you can change the size and positioning of the object.
 For more information, see Object properties, Format tab.